Audit for GTA in Darjeeling every year, previous transgressions to be probed: Bengal guv | Politics

 - India

-Dhankhar, who is in Darjeeling, asserted that that an audit would be held every year to keep a tab on GTA expenditure.
+Dhankhar, who is in Darjeeling, asserted that an audit would be held annually to keep a tab on GTA expenditure.

-The governor, lauding the BGPM-led board for starting a new innings on a clean slate, however, cautioned its members against “transgressions”.
+Dhankhar, lauding the BGPM-led board for starting new innings on a clean slate, however, cautioned its members against ''transgressions''.

 The BGPM, formed just nine months ago, emerged as the largest party in last month's GTA elections, winning 27 out of its 45 seats.